apache/druid/docs/development/extensions-core/k8s-jobs.md

 ### Overlord Single Container Pod Adapter/Overlord Multi Container Pod Adapter
 The overlord single container pod adapter takes the podSpec of your `Overlord` pod and creates a kubernetes job from this podSpec.
 This is the default pod adapter implementation, to explicitly enable it you can specify the runtime property `druid.indexer.runner.k8s.adapter.type: overlordSingleContainer`

-The overlord multi container pod adapter takes the podSpec of your `Overlord` pod and creates a kubernetes job from this podSpec.
-It uses kubexit to manage dependency ordering between the main container that runs your druid peon and other sidecars defined in the `Overlord` pod spec.
-Thus if you have sidecars such as Splunk&circledR; or Istio it will be able to handle them.
-To enable this pod adapter you can specify the runtime property `druid.indexer.runner.k8s.adapter.type: overlordMultiContainer`
+The Overlord multi-container pod adapter uses the pod specification of your Overlord pod to create a Kubernetes job.
+It uses kubexit to manage dependency ordering between the main container that runs your Druid peon and other sidecars defined in the Overlord pod specification.
+This allows the adapter to handle sidecars such Splunk&circledR; or Istio.
+To enable this pod adapter, set the runtime property `druid.indexer.runner.k8s.adapter.type: overlordMultiContainer`.

 For the sidecar support to work for the multi container pod adapter, your entry point / command in docker must be explicitly defined your spec.